jaspector

 Work started before permit is charged at twice the normal permit fee.

-Typical inspection sequence: Permit issuance, trade and building inspections by scope, then final approval.
+Typical sequence: Permit issuance, trade and building inspections by scope, then final approval.

 New home, addition, remodeling project, garage, shed over 200 square feet, deck, pool or spa, hot tub, roofing, antenna over 12 feet, siding, structural change, window and exterior door replacement, change of use, basement finish, demolition, and listed plumbing, electrical, and heating work.

+Not all construction work requires a permit in Farmington Hills, MI.
 The following work is generally exempt: Playhouses; Playground equipment; Wading pools; Patios; Flag poles; Basketball backboards; Driveways or poured concrete without footings (though right-of-way review may apply through Engineering).
 Note: Exempt from building permit does not mean exempt from zoning and other requirements.
 Confirm with Building Division before proceeding.
+When in doubt, confirm with the local building department before starting work.